amandeepmittal/serverless-lambda-demo/README.md

 This is demonstration of a REST API built with Serverless AWS Lambda and Node.js.

+You can find the complete tutorial for this at [this link](https://pusher.com/tutorials/serverless-backend-aws-lambda)
 ## Getting Started

 To get started, you need the following: